azou132/Semester_1_Portfolio/README.md

 **Key Features**:
 - built in timer
 - ability to choose the number of questions
 - displays the total score at the end
+- the difficulty can be adjusted

 # Project 4: Pokemon_Evolution
 **Summary**: This program allows the users to play a pokemon game where they seek to evolve their pokemon